Smash and grab: Thieves target Auckland Noel Leeming store

 An Auckland appliance store is the latest to be hit by thieves as a spate of ram raids and burglaries plague the city.

-Xbox consoles littered the path out front the store and a witness said they could see that a "bag of loot" remained in the shop.
+Xbox consoles littered the path in front the store and a witness said they could see that a "bag of loot" remained in the shop.

-Ram raiders hit a Stihl Shop on New North Rd in Mt Albert shortly before 5.30am this morning, and its frontage has been severely damaged with the door being completely ripped off.
+Ram raiders hit a Stihl Shop on New North Rd in Mt Albert shortly before 5.30am today, and its frontage has been severely damaged with the door being completely ripped off.

 These latest burglaries follow a ram raid at BP Connect in Northpark on Tuesday.